Seattle Consumer Justice, P.S. logo

 Seattle Consumer Justice, P.S.
 Review

 Seattle Consumer Justice, P.S. is a boutique law firm based in Seattle serving the surrounding Washington State areas.
-Founded with a focus on consumer debt litigation, the firm has developed deep expertise across multiple practice areas over decades of operation.
+Founded with a focus on consumer debt litigation, the firm has developed deep experience context across multiple practice areas over decades of operation.
 The firm emphasizes personalized, relationship-based client service and positions itself as a results-oriented problem solver for clients facing complex financial and legal crises.

 The firm offers comprehensive debt-related legal services including bankruptcy representation (Chapter 7 and Chapter 13), student loan debt litigation, foreclosure defense, civil rights matters, and real estate litigation.
 They explicitly highlight student loan debt as a niche specialty, emphasizing their experience in navigating complex student loan obligations.
 The firm also handles general debt-related legal matters and serves clients across diverse industries including retail, agriculture, and food service.